 Elk Lakes Provincial Park

 - ADVISORY: Backcountry travel not recommended at this time due to unsafe trail conditions, limited access and ongoing construction and rehabilitation work.

 - The following trails are CLOSED due to washed out bridges and sections of trail: West Elk Pass to Upper Elk Lakes, Lower Elk Lakes trail beyond the campground (between Lower and Upper Lakes), and Lower Elk Lake Viewpoint trail.
 Visitors can still access the Lower Elk Lake campground from the trailhead near the cabin but should use caution.

-- Trail closures will be in effect while repairs and upgrades are completed and upon project completion, anticipated at the end of July, 2016.
+- Trail closures will be in effect while repairs and upgrades are completed and upon project completion, anticipated early summer, 2016.